-Crowdstrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)
+CrowdStrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)

 Investment Thesis

-In a May article, I explored Crowdstrike Holdings (CRWD) in-depth highlighting its position as one of the leading endpoint, cloud-deployed cybersecurity companies of the 21st century.
+In a May article, I explored CrowdStrike Holdings (CRWD) in-depth highlighting its position as one of the leading endpoint, cloud-deployed cybersecurity companies of the 21st century.
 The company is truly at the heart of a secular growth trend in cloud-deployed endpoint security in a world of decentralized work environments.

 With that being said, everyone and their mother knows this; hence, the stock has been bid up to a lofty valuation.
-Throughout this article, I will highlight Crowdstrike's big wins, relate recent developments, and ultimately share with you my rationale for increasing the rate at which I project free cash flow per share to grow during the 2020s, which thereby increases the present value of the company and its long term expected returns.
+Throughout this article, I will highlight CrowdStrike's big wins, relate recent developments, and ultimately share with you my rationale for increasing the rate at which I project free cash flow per share to grow during the 2020s, which thereby increases the present value of the company and its long term expected returns.

 My updated valuation, using the L.A.
-Stevens Valuation Model, illustrates that Crowdstrike continues to become more appealing as management continues to demonstrate their executional prowess.
+Stevens Valuation Model, illustrates that CrowdStrike continues to become more appealing as management continues to demonstrate their executional prowess.

 Delving Into The Recent Quarter

-Recently, I attended Crowdstrike’s Q1 2021 earnings call, and the company certainly communicated heartening results.
-Crowdstrike went into the quarter expecting to generate $728.4M in revenue for 2021, but actually did $766.9M, including $686 million in annual recurring revenue.
+Recently, I attended CrowdStrike's Q1 2021 earnings call, and the company certainly communicated heartening results.
+CrowdStrike went into the quarter expecting to generate $728.4M in revenue for 2021, but actually did $766.9M, including $686 million in annual recurring revenue.

 In the earnings call, CEO George Kurtz remarked,